Arnold-n/P1P2MQTT/README.md

 **Old design: P1P2-adapter**

-The previous design is the original P1P2-adapter (schema and pictures in https://github.com/Arnold-n/P1P2Serial/tree/master/circuits), a PCB ("HAT") for use on an Arduino Uno.
-It is based on the MM1192/XL1192 HBS adapter.
-A newer pin-compatible version based on the MAX22088 is also available (but not yet documented here).
+The previous design is the P1P2-adapter this project started with (schema and pictures in https://github.com/Arnold-n/P1P2Serial/tree/main/circuits), a PCB ("HAT") for use on an Arduino Uno.
+It is based on the MM1192/XL1192 HBS adapter chip.
+A newer pin-compatible HAT based on the MAX22088 is also available (but not yet documented here).

 **How can you build or buy one?**

 Buy P1P2-ESP-interface: I am accepting pre-orders for the new P1P2-ESP-interface (soldered and pre-programmed), so I know how many I should make.
-My e-mail address can be found on line 3 of https://github.com/Arnold-n/P1P2Serial/blob/master/P1P2Serial.cpp.
+My e-mail address can be found on line 3 of https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2Serial.cpp.
 At the moment I have only a limited number of the ATmega328P TQFP chips and they are sold out everywhere with long delivery times (1 year!).

 Buy P1P2-adapter: I still sell the original MM1192/XL1192-based 0.5"x2" P1P2-adapter which is a HAT for the Arduino Uno, as well as a newer MAX22088-based P1P2-adapter which is slightly better.

-Build P1P2-adapter (MM1192/XL1192): schematics and pictures for the MM1192/XL1192-based P1P2-adapter (for use with the Arduino Uno) are available in https://github.com/Arnold-n/P1P2Serial/tree/master/circuits.
+Build P1P2-adapter (MM1192/XL1192): schematics and pictures for the MM1192/XL1192-based P1P2-adapter (for use with the Arduino Uno) are available in https://github.com/Arnold-n/P1P2Serial/tree/main/circuits.
 The MM1192 is available in traditional DIP format so you can build it on a breadboard.

 Build P1P2-adapter (MAX22088): Alternatively, you may build a circuit based on the newer MAX22088 IC from Maxim.
 Be warned that it is difficult to solder: it's only available as a 4x4mm 0.5mm pitch TQFN-24 package.
 The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power Daikin's P1/P2 bus may provide, perhaps max 60mA) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
 PCB and schematic files for a MAX22088-based design are made available by Nicholas Roth at https://github.com/rothn/P1P2Adapter.
 His design does not provide galvanic isolation from the P1P2 bus, but that is OK if you connect only via WiFi or ethernet.